Best of The Best: True Botanicals

 However, although a less desirable-looking brand can turn me off, a good-looking brand won’t keep me interested if the products don’t work.
 (And work WELL.)

 What are my favorites from the line?
-Well, they all are wonderful, but I am especially drawn to the Vitamin C Booster, the Pre Cleanse Oil, the Resurfacing Mask, and the Nourishing Shampoo and Conditioner.
+Well, they all are wonderful, but I am especially drawn to the Vitamin C Booster, the Pre Cleanse Oil, the Resurfacing Mask, the Calm Nutrient Mist, the Nourishing Body Lotion, and the Nourishing Shampoo and Conditioner.

 The Vitamin C Booster is legit fantastic.
 I’ve had this ongoing thing with Vitamin C serums over the past year – as some of you may know, Vitamin C is super unstable once it’s in a liquid formulation.
 (Hate to be the bearer of bad news, but if you are using a Vitamin C-based serum that started out pale in color but is now orange or dark orange?
 The Vitamin C isn’t even working anymore.
 You are basically using an expensive bottle of nada.
 I learned the hard way myself, damn you C-Firma Day Serum.
 Never again!)

 The Vitamin C Booster is a powder; meaning, Vitamin C in its freshest form.
 Stored in a dark glass shaker, it retains its maximum potency until the moment it’s mixed with a serum.
 This is everything, you guys.
 It doesn’t activate until you mix it with your favorite serum.
 NO WASTED, INACTIVE PRODUCT.
 (By the way, their Cellular Repair Serum is great.
 I have the one from the Renew line.
 Although, I still use many other serums in my rotation. #beautybloggerlife)

 But that’s the great thing about the Booster!
 Most likely, you can mix it with your favorite serum.
 It’s a game changer, I promise you.
 (And it’s potent.
 Oh so potent. #42yearoldsneedpotency)